Inside the smart home technology giving wounded veterans the life they deserve

 Basically, Rob just keeps moving forward no matter what, including completing his fourth Tower Climb earlier this month, an annual 104-story stair climb of the One World Observatory in New York, hosted by Tunnel to Towers in honor of the people who lost their lives on 9/11.

-Scott Nokes, a retired US Marine Corps Cpl. and rifleman who became ill from dysentery while in Afghanistan, ultimately resulting in double below-the-knee amputations and visual impairment, is inspired by Rob.
+Scott Nokes, a retired US Marine Corps corporal and rifleman who became ill from dysentery while in Afghanistan, ultimately resulting in double below-the-knee amputations and visual impairment, is inspired by Rob.

 When I mention Rob, Scott jokes that he's a "sore subject," since Rob beats him at the Tower Climb every year.
 Scott, who lives in New Jersey, is getting a smart home of his own later this year, courtesy of Tunnel to Towers.

-He says seeing guys like Rob and retired US Army Staff Sgt. and quadruple amputee, Travis Mills, he realized he'd be okay.
+He says seeing guys like Rob and retired US Army staff sergeant and quadruple amputee Travis Mills, he realized he'd be OK.
 "This is just what you do; you just keep going.
 That's what they always did: Why would I do anything different?"
 Scott asks.

 I speak briefly with Rob over the phone about a month after my visit to see how things are going.
 He's making breakfast while we talk -- soft boiled eggs and bacon, on the new cooktop.
 Last night for dinner he made lamb meatballs, salad and sweet potatoes, he tells me, as I quietly salivate on the other end of the line.